Types of painkillers

 - dihydrocodeine (DF118 Forte®, DHC Continus®)

-Some people are prescribed these drugs combined with paracetamol in a single tablet.
+Some drugs combine an opioid with paracetamol.
 For example, co-codamol is a combination of codeine and paracetamol.
-There is a limit to the number of these tablets you can take in one day.
-If the pain is not controlled, tell your doctor or nurse so they can give you stronger painkillers.
-Some doctors prescribe a low dose of a stronger opioid (see below) to treat mild pain.
+There is a limit to the number of these tablets you can take in a day.
+If you are prescribed a combination drug and it is not controlling your pain, tell your doctor, so they can give you stronger painkillers.
+Some doctors prescribe a low dose of a stronger opioid to treat mild to moderate pain.

-Doctors usually treat moderate to severe pain with stronger opioids.
+Moderate to severe pain is usually treated with strong opioids.

-Your doctor usually prescribes you a low dose of the opioid drug to start with.
-They gradually increase it until it reaches a dose that controls your pain.
-If the pain gets worse, they can increase the dose of your painkiller.
+Your doctor usually prescribes a low dose of the opioid drug to start with.
+They gradually increase the dose until your pain is well controlled.

-It can take a few days to adjust to taking a stronger opioid, or a higher dose.
-Your doctor may increase or decrease the dose of the painkiller depending on the level of pain.
+It can take a few days to adjust to taking a stronger opioid, or a higher dose of opioid.

-Stronger painkillers can have more side effects.
-If you have side effects, tell your doctor or nurse.
+Tell your doctor or nurse if you have side effects from the drug they have prescribed.
 They may be able to prescribe a different type of strong painkiller that does not cause the same side effects.

 Your doctor may prescribe other drugs, such as paracetamol or ibuprofen, to take regularly along with strong painkillers.
-It is important to take these as well.
+They often work well when given together so it is important to take these as well.

 You can take morphine as: